apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ## Principal Resolution

 In the event that a separate resolver is put into place, control how the final principal should be constructed by default.

-Principal resolution and Person Directory settings for this feature are available [here](Configuration-Properties-Common.html#person-directory-principal-resolution) under the configuration key `cas.person-directory`.
+{% include {{ version }}/persondirectory-configuration.md configKey="cas.person-directory" %}

 ## Attribute Definitions